 The Dutch House by Ann Patchett

 My top pick and a reader favorite

 The Dutch House is another one of my favorite fictional family drama books.
-It was also one of my favorite books of 2019, one of the best books to read in the Fall, and definitely my favorite audiobook of 2019 (it’s read by TOM.
+It was also one of my favorite books of 2019, one of the best books to read in the Fall, an amazing character-driven book and definitely my favorite audiobook of 2019 (it’s read by TOM.
 HANKS.
 And it’s perfection)!